-Paul and I went into the city for First Friday and, as usual, it was noisy, crowded with teens and preteens trying to be 30 year olds; guys who epitomize “douchebag” dressed well with lady-friends (douchebagettes?); guys of the same sort but dressed badly and without lady-friends; kids and adults trying to be artsy but revealing how little education can possibly achieve, demonstrating that “bum” is a term which can acquire new depths based on the person it is applied to.
+Paul and I went into the city for First Friday and, as usual, it was noisy, crowded with teens and preteens trying to be 30 year olds.
+Also, plenty of guys who epitomize “douchebag” dressed well with lady-friends.

-Part of the problem with First Friday is the diversity.
+Part of the problem with First Friday is there’s too much.
 Some things featured are more appropriate, some things not.
 For example, there was a band covering Led Zeppelin outside one of the galleries.
 They were pretty good, but didn’t match up with some of the finer art displayed within galleries, or the folksier/hippier crowd in spots.
 First Friday could really use more jazz music, now that I think about it.

 And I do miss the alcohol.
 The kids populating the place have taken the wine/cheese/microbrew element away, and that’s no fun.